 I love the saltiness of tapenade… it has all my favourite ingredients in this one little dish.
 I keep my tapenade a little chunky.
 Of course, you can puree it to make it more spreadable.

 2 jars of pitted black olives (345g jars – drained weight about 170g)

 5 Tbs of olive oil

 1 Tbs chopped basil

-This is only my second time making a risotto.
+This is only my second time making risotto.
 The first was several years ago when I made a crayfish risotto.
-This may not look pretty but it is delicious!
+This may not look pretty, but it is delicious!
 You could easily make this for two people using one duck breast… there almost seemed to be more duck than rice… but Dwayne wasn’t complaining.
-I was just happy it turn out as lovely as it did!
+I was just happy it turned out as lovely as it did!

 2 1/4 tsp five spice